apache/flink/docs/dev/stream/state/queryable_state.md

   .createSerializer(new ExecutionConfig)
 ```

-If you don't do this, you can run into mismatches between the serializers used in the Flink job and in your client code, because types like `scala.Long` cannot be caputured at runtime.
+If you don't do this, you can run into mismatches between the serializers used in the Flink job and in your client code, because types like `scala.Long` cannot be captured at runtime.

 ## Configuration